 The Global Impact Sprint 2023 form June 26 to June 30, in New York City was a unique experience that brought together outstanding talents from five leading international universities - MIT, HPI, Tec de Monterrey, NYU and Babson College - to create ideas for a better tomorrow.
 This year's challenge was based on SDG 14 - life below water - and tackled the pressing issue of plastic pollution in the world's oceans.

-The program spans for 100 hours and involves 15 talented participants who are divided into interdisciplinary teams of five, comprising one student from each university.
-The teams are closely coached by experienced mentors throughout the five-day sprint.
+The program spanned for 100 hours and involved 15 talented participants who were divided into interdisciplinary teams of five, comprising one student from each university.
+The teams were closely coached by experienced mentors throughout the five-day sprint.

-During the sprint, you outline the problem, select a sprint goal, develop a solution, build a digital prototype, and conduct initial testing.
-The program encourages the participants to think outside the box and come up with innovative solutions to complex problems.
-The Global Impact Sprint is an excellent opportunity for young minds to showcase their skills, network with other talents, and make a positive difference in the world.
+During the sprint, the participants outlined the problem, selected a sprint goal, developed a solution, built a digital prototype, and conducted initial testing.
+The program encouraged the participants to think outside the box and come up with innovative solutions to complex problems.
+The Global Impact Sprint was an excellent opportunity for young minds to showcase their skills, network with other talents, and make a positive difference in the world.